 Any other documentation that would assist future caregivers, like tax returns for your child, information about housing, educational programs, and family photographs and small mementos.

 That's a lot to cover.
 Why not let someone who does this regularly assist you?
 A special needs attorney has the background to make your lives a little easier.
-Make an appointment to visit with an attorney at John Burns Law, PLC, today.
+Make an appointment to visit with an attorney at John Burns Estate & Elder Care Law, PLLC, today.